atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 You should see all 8 pods running, and likely 5 of them running on node2!
 Our application is as happy as it can be under the given circumstances - all pods in our deployment are running, and as many as possible are running on our highest performing node, node2!

-## Conclusion & Cleanup
+## Lab Cleanup

-At your leisure, run the following command to delete the deployment:
+At your leisure, run the following command to delete the deployment from the previous section:

 ```
-kubectl apply -f with-affinity.yaml
+kubectl delete -f with-affinity.yaml
 ```

 If you used the provided terraform to create an IKS cluster, and the IKS cluster was used solely by you for this exercise, you can run the following command to destroy the cluster: